Diamondfan/CTC_pytorch/README.txt

 	   The package is used for beam search decode https://github.com/ryanleary/pytorch-ctc
 	   Also can add LM with decode.
-	   It seems to have few effect.
-No improvement comparing with Greedy decoder.
+	   With no LM, the CER can increase 0.2%
+           No test with LM.

 Test:
 	The same as training part with decoder but the CTC loss